thisismydesign/batch_dependent_associations/README.md

 #### Use dependent associations with Rails safely, with automatic batching.

-*You are viewing the README of the development version.
-You can find the README of the latest release (v0.1.0) [here](https://github.com/thisismydesign/batch_dependent_associations/tree/v0.1.0).*
+*You are viewing the README of version [v0.2.0](https://github.com/thisismydesign/batch_dependent_associations/releases/tag/v0.2.0).
+You can find other releases [here](https://github.com/thisismydesign/batch_dependent_associations/releases).*

 | Branch | Status |
 | ------ | ------ |